In this article

 Middle-aged and elderly adults suffering from alcohol addiction are particularly at high risk for alcoholic gastritis.

 This depends on whether it is acute or chronic gastritis.
-Acute gastritis can resolve relatively quickly (2 to 10 days) after simple dietary changes.
+Acute gastritis can resolve relatively quickly (a few hours to several days) after simple dietary changes.
 Chronic gastritis, if left untreated, can take weeks or even years to heal.

 Complications from alcohol-related gastritis may include: